tcrafton/AttendanceView/README.md

 database I used in this app run the SQL script in the DatabaseScript folder but first change the filename in lines 7 and 9.
 Then change the database connection string under Settings in Properties.

 In Steve's course he created a much more elaborate application that allowed data modification.
-In this app I first wanted to created a simple application that got me familiar with the basic concepts.
+In this app I first wanted to create a simple application to become familiar with the basic concepts.